RayanKashif69/AI-Chess-Engine/README.md

 3. You will play as the human player, and you will need to make your moves based on the current game state.
 4. The game continues until one player wins, or a draw occurs.

-## Testing

-The code has been tested thoroughly on CS Aviary systems, ensuring that all pieces move as expected, pawn promotion works correctly, and AI players make valid moves.
-The program works as expected without any known issues.

-## Files Included

-- 17 Java files implementing the core game logic.
-- 1 README file (this document).

 ## Notes